Grant-Chamberlain/Fall2025Startup/README.md

 - **HTML** - I will use html to display multiple number trackers that are easy to change and quick to refresh
 - **CSS** - I will use CSS to make the displays of each player very easy to see and fun to customize
 - **React** - I will use react to make it easy to adjust counters and change values
-- **Service** - The service of this website will be to track life totals and other resources for table top games
+- **Service** - Used to authenticate users to ensure the data stored is accurate for their games played
 - **DB/Login** - DB/Logio will be used to save data for each game the host has played and who has won each game.
 - **WebSocket** - Websocket will be used to update each individual device that is connecting to the current game.